Stochastic gravitational-wave background search using data from five pulsar timing arrays

-Our HD reconstruction adopts the NG~\cite{NANOGrav_new} choice of 15 angular bins.
-The $121 \times 120/2 = 7 {\kern 0.0833em} 260$ pulsar pairs are divided equally: each bin contains 484 pairs.
-For each posterior sample, the correlations of the pulsar pairs are weighted as in~\cite{nanograv_15yr_repo}, giving \HMP mean correlations $\mu$ and their variances $\sigma^2_\mu$ for each bin.
-For each bin, we then construct and average \HMP different Gaussian probability distributions.
-The resulting 15 (posterior estimators of the) probability distributions of the correlation are sharply peaked.
-Fig.~\ref{fig:HD} shows their means (very close to medians) and standard deviations.
-The reconstruction matches the HD curve: the reduced $\chi^2$ of $0.84$ is consistent with normal statistical fluctuations ($p$-value $0.63$ for 15 degrees of freedom).

-\emph{Conclusion} — We have conducted a search for a stochastic gravitational-wave background (SGWB) using data from five PTAs.
-The analysis is straightforward in the PTA context: we apply only minor adjustments to the pulsar noise models and discard a small fraction of data.
-In essence, we repeat an established analysis using a larger dataset.
+\emph{Conclusion} - We search for an SGWB using public data from five PTAs.
+In effect, we repeat an established analysis, but with a larger dataset (see~\ref{EM:7}).
+This is enabled by the physically motivated step of adopting a single astrophysical/noise model for each pulsar.

-Our results provide the strongest evidence to date that an SGWB contributes to the observed pulsar pulse arrival-time fluctuations.
-However, the statistical significance of this evidence—assessed using multiple frequentist and Bayesian methods—remains too low to support a definitive detection.
+Our results provide the strongest evidence to date that an SGWB contributes to observed pulsar pulse-arrival-time fluctuations.
+However, the statistical significance---assessed using multiple frequentist and Bayesian methods---remains too low to claim a detection.

-Our use of existing data-analysis pipelines and infrastructures makes it straightforward to compare our results with those of the individual PTAs, but it has drawbacks.
-For example, these pipelines assume that, for a stationary process, the Fourier amplitudes in different frequency bins are statistically independent.
-While this is not strictly correct \cite[see Conclusion]{allen2025optimal}, the resulting effects may be negligible or readily corrected~\cite{MarcoEtAl}.
-Similarly, our reconstruction of the HD curve is suboptimal because the implementation of an optimal method~\cite{allen2025optimal} is still in progress \cite{Legendre}.
+Using existing analysis pipelines enables straightforward comparison with individual PTA results, with which our findings are consistent, but it has limitations.
+For example, these pipelines assume that for a stationary process, the Fourier amplitudes in different frequency bins are statistically independent.
+Although this assumption is not strictly valid~\cite[see Conclusion]{allen2025optimal}, its impact may be negligible or correctable~\cite{MarcoEtAl}.
+Likewise, our HD-curve reconstruction is suboptimal because implementation of an optimal method~\cite{allen2025optimal} is still in progress~\cite{Legendre}.
+Another limitation is the lack of a hierarchical pulsar-noise model~\cite{RutgerNeedHierarchicalModels,EnsembleNoise}, which could shift the inferred SGWB amplitude and spectral slope~\cite{goncharov2025reading}.